wrm65/Capstone-Project-2024/docs/data_sheet.md

 		<p>
 			<ol start="4">
 			<li><b>Map raw data columns to database table columns:</b> As a school instance in the raw dataset contained over 300 columns, this was significantly reduced to 20 columns.
 In addition, the column names were abbreviated and somewhat cryptic, therefore the columns were given more meaningful names.</li>
-			<li><b>Saving to a database:</b> The newly formatted school instance was stored into a PostgreSQL database.
-By using SQL, this approach allowed further validation and updating of the dataset to be completed easier and quicker.</li>
+			<li><b>Saving to a `PostgreSQL` database:</b> The newly formatted school instances were stored into a database.
+By using `SQL`, this approach allowed further validation and updating of the dataset to be completed easier and quicker.</li>
-			<li><b>Exporting from the database:</b> The dataset to be used for the modelling was exported directly into a CSV format.</li>
+			<li><b>Exporting from the database:</b> The dataset to be used for the modelling was exported directly into a `CSV` format.</li>
-		 <div>The final Ofsted Inspected School dataset is provided in a CSV format at the following link:</div>
+		 <div>The final `Ofsted Inspected School` dataset is provided in a `CSV` format at the following link:</div>
 	https://github.com/wrm65/Capstone-Project-2024/blob//main/dataset/ofsted_inspected_school.csv
 			</ol>
 		</p>
   </p>

-- <b>Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?</b> The raw unprocessed data is saved in its CSV format.
+- <b>Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?</b> The raw unprocessed data is saved in its `CSV` format.
-- <b>Is the preprocessing software available?</b> While the PHP script which perform a number of cleaning tasks and save the data to the database is not available, all the software used is open source and has been specified above.
+- <b>Is the preprocessing software available?</b> While the `PHP` script which perform a number of cleaning tasks and save the data to the database is not available, all the software used is open source and has been specified above.

 ## Uses